matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 ### Assumptions and existing specifications

-This proposal assumes the client (RP) knows what OIDC Provider (OP) it should use.
+This proposal assumes the client (RP) knows what OpenID Provider (OP) it should use.
 The OP discovery is defined in [MSC2965](https://github.com/matrix-org/matrix-doc/pull/2965).

-It also assumes the client (RP) is already known by the OIDC Provider (OP).
+It also assumes the client (RP) is already known by the OpenID Provider (OP).
 Clients may be "statically" registered with the OP or can make use of the "dynamic" client registration process defined in [MSC2966](https://github.com/matrix-org/matrix-doc/pull/2966).

 The goal of this MSC is not to explain how OAuth 2.0 works but rather what mechanisms of OAuth 2.0 the homeserver (RS), client (RP) and OP are expected to implement.